Yurei04/travelGuardian/README.md

 ## What's next for Travel Guardian
 Looking ahead, I plan to enhance Travel Guardian with the following improvements:
-- **Enhanced Country Checker:** I aim to refine the Country Checker to provide even more specific and actionable insights for users.
+- **Enhanced Country Checker:** I am thinking of aiming to refine the Country Checker to provide even more specific and actionable insights for users.
-- **Location Checker:** I am developing a Location Checker that will offer detailed information on specific local areas, going beyond country-wide analysis to give users a finer level of detail about their destinations.
+- **Location Checker:** I am thinking of developing a Location Checker that will offer detailed information on specific local areas, going beyond country-wide analysis to give users a finer level of detail about their destinations.

 Travel Guardian continues to evolve, and I am excited to further develop and expand its capabilities to better serve travelers around the world.